 Women's 1970’s Orfina Porsche Design PVD Automatic Watch

-DIAL: Brilliant and detailed original black Orfina Porsche Design-signed three register dial.
-Original hour, minute, and chronograph hands.
+DIAL: Brilliant and detailed black Orfina Porsche Design-signed three register dial, with matching hour, minute, and chronograph hands.

-CASE: Original 29mm (31 w/crown) x 33mm lugless PVD steel case, this case is thick despite its smaller size, at 11.5mm.
+CASE: PVD case measures 29mm (31 w/crown) x 33mm; case is thick despite its smaller size, at 11.5mm.
 PVD coating is uniform throughout the case, pushers, and crown.

 CRYSTAL: Flawless mineral crystal, no scratches.